Eco6x/Yol-ustu-App/ARCHITECTURE.md

 The Controller: Acts as the bridge between the View and the Model.
 MainActivity.java captures user input from the UI and commands the Model to update the database.
 Additionally, our GeofenceReceiver.java acts as an event-driven controller, listening for location broadcasts from the Android OS to trigger background notifications.
 ## 6. Process Architecture
 This section outlines how the application operates in the background and manages system resources during active use.

-6.1 Background Lifecycle Management
+6.1 Background Lifecycle Managementit
 To prioritize battery longevity, the application employs an event-driven architecture rather than maintaining a constant foreground presence.
 This is achieved through the Android Geofencing API:

 Idle State: The application process remains dormant when the user is outside the vicinity of a registered store, consuming negligible resources.